cascadiajs/cascadiajs-2022/src/views/content/faq.md

 The CascadiaJS organizers are currently monitoring the COVID-19 (Coronavirus) situation carefully and daily to ensure the safety of our attendees, speakers, and staff.
 With this mind, we plan on updating this information on a regular basis.
 Given what we know now, the following safety measures will be employed and enforced to the strictest possible extent:

 - Anyone present on-site including attendees, sponsors, speakers, vendors, staff, and volunteers, are required to prove full vaccination, and provide a negative test result within 48 hours (for PCR) or 24 hours (for Antigen) of admission, and submit to a daily health screening with temperature check.
 Full vaccination is defined as 2 or more doses of the Moderna or Pfizer vaccine, or 1 or more of the J&J vaccine.
+- Photos of vaccination cards and PCR/antigen test results are OK.
 - Hand sanitizer will be available at every sponsor booth and other locations.
 - Lunch and dinner will be served outside.